ucldc/ingest_deploy/README.md

 <a name="harvestprod">Moving a harvest to production</a>
 --------------------------

-### 1. <a name="synccouch">Create a sync job in the Registry</a>
+### 8. <a name="createprodworker">Manage workers to process harvesting jobs</a>

+Follow the steps outlined in section 1 -- but once logged into blackstar, use `sudo su - hrv-prd` to create workers in the production environment.

+### 9. <a name="synccouch">Sync the collection from CouchDB stage to CouchDB production</a>

-Once the stage CouchDB & Solr look good and the collection looks ready to publish to Calisphere, start by syncing the stage CouchDB to the production CouchDB.
-The collection will then be able to be updated to production Solr.
+Once the CouchDB and Solr stage data looks good and the collection looks ready to publish to Calisphere, start by syncing CouchDB stage to the CouchDB production:

-In the Registry, edit the collection and check the box "Ready for publication" and save the collection.
+* In the Registry, edit the collection and check the box "Ready for publication" and save the collection.

-Now select "Queue Sync to production CouchDB for collection" from the action on the Collection page.
+* Then select "Queue Sync to production CouchDB for collection" from the action on the Collection page.

-### 2. <a name="synccdb">Sync the collection through to CouchDB production</a>
+### 10. <a name="synccdb">Sync the collection from CouchDB production to Solr production</a>

-#### 2.1.Start or Create <a name="createprodworker">production workers</a>

-Production workers handle the syncing of the couchdb instances, so usually will not be running.
-* Log onto blackstar and sudo su - hrv-prd
-* See if any "stopped" worker instances are present.
-Run `get_worker_info.sh` If you see an instance with state "stopped" it can be started much more easily than creating new ones: `snsatnow --ignore-stderr ansible-playbook -i ~/code/ec2.py ~/code/ansible/start_workers.yml` *If this works, you do not need to create workers unless you have a lot of jobs to run*
-* To create some worker machines (bare ec2 spot instances), run: `snsatnow ansible-playbook ~/code/ansible/create_worker.yml --extra-vars=\"count=1\"`

-For on-demand instances, run: `snsatnow ansible-playbook ~/code/ansible/create_worker_ondemand.yml --extra-vars=\"count=1\"`

-The `count=##` parameter will set the number of instances to create.
-For harvesting one small collection you can set this to `count=1`.
-To re-harvest all collections, you can set this to `count=20`.
-For anything in between, use your judgment.

-Again, with the `snsatnow` command, the result of this will be messaged to dsc_harvesting_report on Slack.

-#### 2.2. <a name="provisionprd">Provision production workers to act on sync</a>

-*If you restarted a stopped instance, you don't need to do the steps below*

-Once this is done and the production worker instances are in a state of "running", you'll need to provision the workers by installing required software, configurations and start running Akara and the worker processes that listen on the queues specified:

-* Log onto blackstar & sudo su - hrv-prd
-* To provision the workers, run: `snsatnow ansible-playbook -i ~/code/ec2.py ~/code/ansible/provision_worker.yml`
-* Wait for the provisioning to finish; this can take a while, 15-20 minutes is not unusual.

-**NOTE:** if you already have provisioned worker machines running jobs, use the --limit=<ip range> eg. --limit=10.60.22.\* to make sure you don't reprovision a currently running machine.
-Otherwise rerunning the provisioning will put the current running workers in a bad state, and you will then have to log on to the worker and restart the worker process or terminate the machine.
-Example of full command: `ansible-playbook -i ~/code/ec2.py ~/code/ansible/provision_worker.yml --limit=10.60.29.*`

-AWS assigns unique subnets to the groups of workers you start, so in general, different generations of machines will be distinguished by the different C class subnet.
-This makes the --limit parameter quite useful.

-### 3. <a name="solrprod">Update Solr production</a>

-#### 3.1. <a name="solrcandidate">Create a new candidate Solr index, based on what's in CouchDB production</a>

-* Synchronize the production couchdb collection to the production solr index by choosing "Queue sync solr index for collection(s) on normal-production" with a production worker instance running.

-#### 3.2. <a name="solrproddelete">Delete a collection from candidate Solr index</a>

-From the collection registry page, select "Queue delete solr documents for collection(s) on normal-production" and have a worker running
+This process will update the Solr production index ("candidate Solr index") with records from CouchDB production:

+* From the Collection Registry, select `Queue sync from CouchDB production to Solr production`
+* You should then get feedback message verifying that the collections have been queued
+* You can track the progress through the <a href="https://harvest-stg.cdlib.org/rq/">RQ Dashboard</a>; once the jobs are done, a results report will be posted to the #dsc_harvesting_report channel in Slack.

-### 4. <a name="solrprodreport">Generate and review QA report for candidate Solr index</a>
+### 11. <a name="solrprodreport">Generate and review QA report for candidate Solr index</a>

 Generate and review a QA report for the candidate Solr index, following [these steps](https://github.com/mredar/ucldc_api_data_quality/tree/master/reporting).
 The main QA report in particular summarizes differences in item counts in the candidate Solr index compared with the current production index.

-### 5. <a name="solrprodqa">QA check candidate Solr index in Calisphere UI</a>
+### 12. <a name="solrprodqa">QA check candidate Solr index in Calisphere UI</a>

 You can preview the candidate Solr index in the Calisphere UI at <a href="http://calisphere-test.cdlib.org/">http://calisphere-test.cdlib.org/</a>.